Neilblaze/Neilblaze/README.md

 - [Dated: 05.06.23] → The **LFX Mentorship 2023** program under **Hyperledger** Org announced [*mentees*](https://mentorship.lfx.linuxfoundation.org/project/6904ed62-2022-4451-bbc7-6bc0f940586f), but the selection process seemed extremely unprofessional.
 Received no interviews or feedback, and it appeared that diversity and networking played a bigger role than merit.
 This makes me hesitant to apply for future Hyperledger projects.
 - [Dated: 06.06.23] → I received an email from Maciej regarding my proposal (for [this](https://github.com/asyncapi/website/issues/267)) for the **AsyncAPI 2023 Mentorship program**.
 While he appreciated my effort and dedication in crafting the proposal, I regret to share, that my application was *rejected* due to my current involvement in [GSoC'23](https://github.com/orgs/asyncapi/discussions/689#discussioncomment-6097651).
 They emphasized the importance of focusing on my current programs, allowing others to apply for the *AsyncAPI Mentorship Program* and grow their open-source skills.
 - [Dated: 11.06.23] → Had a chat with [Alejandra](https://github.com/alequetzalli) (from AsyncAPI), & confirmed that I'm not eligible for **AsyncAPI 2023** **_Technical Writer_** **Mentorship Program** for the same aforementioned reason.
 However, I am hopeful and determined to actively pursue opportunities for the **GSoD'24** program if they become available and circumstances align favorably.
 Fingers crossed! 🤞
-- [Dated: 11.06.23] → I stumbled upon [**C4GT'23**](https://www.codeforgovtech.in) on June 9th, and today I swiftly drafted and submitted a proposal ([*#ai-tools*](https://github.com/Samagra-Development/ai-tools/issues/78)) for the program (.
+- [Dated: 11.06.23] → I stumbled upon [**C4GT'23**](https://www.codeforgovtech.in) on June 9th, and today I swiftly drafted and submitted a proposal ([*#ai-tools*](https://github.com/Samagra-Development/ai-tools/issues/78)) for the program.
 I also assisted my [friend](https://github.com/PoPsMokE07) in writing his proposal 😜.
 It has been an exhilarating journey so far, although the chances of acceptance are uncertain.
 Hence, remaining hopeful and keeping my fingers crossed. 🤞
 - Accepted for [**Mathematical Summer in Paris** 2023](https://mathinparis2023.imo.universite-paris-saclay.fr/), hosted by Université Paris-Saclay!
 (Virtual)
 - Attended a workshop tutorial on [Denoising Diffusion Models: A Generative Learning Big Bang](https://cvpr2023-tutorial-diffusion-models.github.io) by [Arash Vahdat](http://arashvahdat.com), [Jiaming Song](https://tsong.me) & [Chenlin Meng](https://cs.stanford.edu/~chenlin) at CVPR'23.
 - [Dated: 20.06.23] → Received an email from [**C4GT'23**](https://www.codeforgovtech.in) (specifically, [GautamR](https://github.com/GautamR-Samagra) from Samagra), stating that they are not accepting mentees who have been selected in this year's GSoC (2023).
 However, they did suggest that I consider becoming a Mentor instead.
 Additionally, [Chakshu Gautam](https://github.com/ChakshuGautam) reached out to me regarding the opportunity to mentor for [DSEP](https://github.com/Samagra-Development/dsep/issues/25), which I unfortunately had to postpone due to other commitments.
-- Absolutely delighted to be among the fortunate 500 recipients of the prestigious 2023 LiFT Scholarship awarded by [@linuxfoundation](https://github.com/linuxfoundation)! 🥳🎉
+- Absolutely delighted to be among the fortunate 500 recipients of the prestigious 2023 [LiFT Scholarship](https://www.linuxfoundation.org/about/lift-scholarships) awarded by [@linuxfoundation](https://github.com/linuxfoundation)! 🥳🎉
 - Secured a scholarship ticket to attend [**AI-DLDA**](https://www.aidlda.it), the International Summer School on Artificial Intelligence, scheduled from July 3rd to 7th, 2023, Udine (Virtual)
 - [Dated: 30.06.23] → Despite catching a cold, I decided to participate in **MLH's** [**#Web3Build**](https://organize.mlh.io/participants/events/9852-web3-build-hackathon-hosted-in-partnership-with-near-horizon) Hackathon sponsored by **NEAR** Horizon.
 I teamed up with [Niku](https://devpost.com/nikusingh319), [Pranav](https://devpost.com/sinhafighterpranav), and [Kamal](https://devpost.com/0xkamal7) to create [**NearSocialBoost**](https://devpost.com/software/nearsocialboost) 🔥.
 Unfortunately, the results didn't turn out as expected, as we witnessed some diversity drama and saw pre-coded projects being selected under a rebranded guise.
-The lack of strict rules allowed *one* of the winning teams (among the top-4) to exploit the T&Cs and engage in plagiarism.
+The lack of strict rules allowed *one* of the winning teams (among the Top-4) to exploit the T&Cs and engage in plagiarism.
 - Got selected for the 7th edition of [**CVIT Summer School**](https://cvit.iiit.ac.in/summerschoolseries) Event on AI with Focus on Computer Vision and Machine Learning organized by [IIIT Hyderabad](https://www.iiit.ac.in), held from 18th July to 19th August, 2023. 🎉
 - [Dated: 12.07.23] → Received an email from [*MLH*](https://mlh.io) & [*MongoDB*](https://mongodb.com) who're [interested](https://user-images.githubusercontent.com/48355572/257504159-bfc73bef-460d-4520-8c12-16a6408a9b4c.png) in publishing our [**EDWiz**](https://devpost.com/software/edwiz) project on their website!
 - Super stoked to let you know I've landed a spot at the [**ZTF**](https://www.ztf.caltech.edu/summer-school-2023.html) Summer School 2023 at Caltech!
 It's a dream come true for a space geek like me! 🪐
-- Got invited to join Berkeley [SkyDeck's portfolio of startups](https://skydeck.vc/portfolio) to receive ~**$50,000** in funding for [*RentalHunt*](https://rentalhunt.ca) and attend UC Berkeley's prestigious annunal [AI Hackathon](https://ai.calhacks.io) 2023 hosted by [Cal Hacks](https://calhacks.io).
+- Got invited to join Berkeley [SkyDeck's portfolio of startups](https://skydeck.vc/portfolio) to receive ~**$50,000** in funding for [*RentalHunt*](https://rentalhunt.ca) and attend UC Berkeley's prestigious annual [AI Hackathon](https://ai.calhacks.io) 2023 hosted by [Cal Hacks](https://calhacks.io).
 - [Dated: 17.07.23] → Originally, I applied to be a participant at [**HackMIT**](https://hackmit.org) **2023**.
 However, I was pleasantly surprised when they offered me a position as a Mentor instead & provided a generous travel grant.
 But after giving it some thought, I decided to offer my mentorship remotely, virtually.
 I'm super excited and thrilled to be able to assist other hackers in turning their ideas into reality.
 Let's launch those projects into the stratosphere! 🚀
 - [Dated: 18.07.23] → Scored an entry into the prestigious **Data Science in India 2023** conference, organized by ACM SIGKDD India Chapter ([IKDD](https://ikdd.acm.org)) 🎉
 - [Dated: 12.08.23] → Started developing a parallelized module for building Super-Resolution of frames using Lossless Pooling Convolutional Networks 🧠